nickhil-tekwani/the-nn-story/README.md

 # Save the Date — Engagement Party

-A single-page invite site with a looping background video, Google sign-in, phone-number-based invite verification, an RSVP form, and an admin portal for managing the guest list.
+An invite site with Google sign-in, phone-number-based invite verification, an RSVP form, and an admin portal for managing the guest list.
 Built to deploy to Vercel as one project (frontend + API routes = the backend).